Cambridge University Open Days

 - If you are interested in Natural Sciences, there are quite a range of different subject areas so again, a more detailed programme of Natural Sciences talks and events is made available by late June.

-How to book a place on a Cambridge Open Day
+How to book a place on the 2020 Cambridge Open Days

 Can I visit Christ's College?

 Yes!
-We'll be open all day during both Thursday 4 and Friday 5 July, and we welcome visitors with a Full Access (University and Colleges) ticket or with a Partial Access (Colleges only) ticket so just come and see the College whenever you want to.
+We'll be open all day during both Thursday 2 July and Friday 3 July, and we welcome visitors with a Cambridge Open Days ticket, so just come and see the College whenever you want to during the event.

 - The Christ's students will be out in force, giving guided tours of the beautiful grounds and facilities.